Top 10 safety features modern cars should have as standard

 While we rely on so-called passive safety devices to prevent accidents, the advances in active safety technology are helping to reduce deaths and serious injuries when a crash is unavoidable.

-Indeed, Volvo has promised that by 2020 no one should be killed or seriously injured in a new Volvo car.
+Indeed, Volvo has promised in 2020 that no one should be killed or seriously injured in a new Volvo cars.

 Run-off road protection, a world-first solution that was unveiled in the latest Volvo XC90, detects when a car has left the road.